rptynan/IBProject/README.md

 ## Setting up MySQL database
 1. Install some kind of MySQL database, make sure it is running on the default port, **3306**.
-2. Create a user called **ibproject** and give it a password that you will remember.
-3. Create a database called **ibprojectdb**, no need to create tables, the Database module will do that if it detects they don't exist.
+2. Create a database called **ibprojectdb**, no need to create tables, the Database module will do that if it detects they don't exist.
-4. Type the password in when you run the code (there'll be a prompt).
+   `CREATE DATABASE ibprojectdb;`
+3. Create a user called **ibproject** and give it a password that you will remember.
+   `CREATE USER 'ibproject'@'localhost' IDENTIFIED BY 'password_goes_here';`
+4. Grant your user privileges to access the database you made.
+   `GRANT ALL PRIVILEGES ON ibprojectdb.* TO 'ibproject'@'localhost';`
+   `FLUSH PRIVILEGES;`
+5. Either call setCredentials() in the Database class to provide your username, password and database location in code, or don't do this and let it prompt you for them when it runs.
 5. Profit.